flutter/plugins/packages/connectivity/experimental_connectivity_web/README.md

 ### `null` connectivity results

 Because of the limitations above, unsupported browsers will return `null` connectivity results, both on the `checkConnectivity` call, and the `onConnectivityChanged` stream.
+You should adapt your app code to check for nulls being returned from calls to the plugin.

 ## Contributions and Testing